Job management apps vs invoicing apps: which do you need?

 Choosing the right tool for your trade

-When deciding between job management and invoicing apps, understanding your specific business needs is essential.
+When deciding between job management and invoicing apps, understanding your specific business needs is key.
 Consider how many jobs you manage monthly, your team size, and your budget.
 A sole trader with straightforward operations might prioritise a cost-effective invoicing app, while a larger firm with several employees might find investing in a job management app worthwhile.

 Step-by-step guide to choosing an app